pravosleva/electron-react-boilerplate-2019/README.md

   // ...
 }
 ```
-- Add file `polling-to-frontend.js` for have ability to check is `http://localhost:3000` available.
+- Add file `polling-to-frontend.js` to have ability to check if `http://localhost:3000` available.
 - Add code to `main.js` _(WAY 1 should be replaced to WAY 2)_.
 ```javascript
 const createPollingByConditions = require('./polling-to-frontend').createPollingByConditions;